1907 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1907 CAM Penny Value

 Among all the proof pieces struck, only four have received cameo recognition from PCGS, with NGC recording none.
-This scarcity stems from die polishing techniques used during early proof production runs—before repeated strikes wore down the frosted effect creating the cameo appearance.
+This scarcity stems from die polishing techniques used during early proof production runs—the frosted effect only appears on the earliest impressions from freshly prepared dies, and it dulls quickly as the die strikes multiple planchets.

 The visual distinction requires sharp frosting on Liberty’s portrait and design elements set against deeply reflective fields.
-This contrast dulls quickly as dies strike multiple planchets, making early impressions the only candidates for designation.
+Once lost, this contrast cannot be restored—it must be preserved from the moment of striking.

-A PR66 red cameo specimen achieved $11,163 in 2017, demonstrating how rarity within an already limited proof mintage amplifies demand when combined with superior preservation and full color.
+A PR66 red cameo specimen achieved $11,163 in October 2017, demonstrating how rarity within an already limited proof mintage amplifies demand when combined with superior preservation and full color.
+A separate PR66 CAM piece from the ESM Collection sold for $5,040 in August 2019.

 1907 CAM Penny Price/Grade Chart